Tricuspid Stenosis

 1. Symptoms: Progressive fatigue, loss of appetite, mild dyspnea.
 Palpitations related to atrial arrhythmias are common.

-2. Signs: A tricuspid opening snap, presystolic murmur (in patients with sinus rhythm), an early- and mid-diastolic murmur (rarely holodiastolic), most prominent during inspiration; signs of right ventricular failure (see Chronic Heart Failure), pulsations of the liver (presystolic pulsation is typical).
+2. Signs: A tricuspid opening snap, presystolic murmur (in sinus rhythm), an early- and mid-diastolic murmur (rarely holodiastolic), most prominent during inspiration; signs of right ventricular failure (see Chronic Heart Failure), pulsations of the liver (presystolic pulsation is typical).

 Diagnostic Tests